ericxiao251/spark-syntax/src/Chapter 1 - Basics/Section 1 - Useful Material.md

     * This book is written by Matei Zahario most noticably.

 ### Spark Release Docs
-Spark is an open-source project under Apache, and release new features commonly.
+Spark is an open-source project under Apache, and releases new features regularly.
 If you want to be up-to-date with the newest features I recommend following their releases/news:

 [Spark Releases](https://spark.apache.org/releases/)